 - Juris Doctor and Master of Arts in Political Science

-- Juris Doctor and Master of Arts in Law and Sociology & Anthropology
+- Juris Doctor and Master of Science in Sociology

 - Juris Doctor and Master of Business Administration